Peterhead: Prehistory and archaeology

-Expansion of the town's landfill led to archaeological work in 2002 and 2003 by CFA Archaeology.
-The archaeologists investigations found a clearance cairn with a Late Bronze Age stone tools, a burial cairn with Late Neolithic and Early Bronze Age stone tools and Beaker ceramics.
-They also found some stone tools dating to the Mesolithic and Early Neolithic which indicated that people have been living in the Peterhead area for over five thousand years.
+Expansion of the town's landfill led to archaeological work in 2002 and 2003.
+The investigations found a clearance cairn with late Bronze Age stone tools, a burial cairn with late Neolithic and early Bronze Age stone tools and Beaker ceramics.
+They also found some stone tools dating to the Mesolithic and early Neolithic which indicated that people have been living in the Peterhead area for over five thousand years.